-Take notice that on October 21, 2013 Southern Star Central Gas Pipeline, Inc. (Southern Star), 4700 Highway 56, Owensboro, Kentucky 42301, filed in the above Docket, a prior notice request pursuant to sections 157.205 and 157.208 of the Commission's regulations under the Natural Gas Act (NGA) for authorization to increase the Maximum Operating Pressure (MOP) of approximately 9.25 miles of pipeline located in Johnson and Pettis Counties, Missouri, under authorization issued to Southern Star in Docket No. CP82-479-000 pursuant to Section 7 of the NGA, all as more fully set forth in the application which is on file with the Commission and open to public inspection.
+Take notice that on April 30, 2018, Southern Star Central Gas Pipeline, Inc. (Southern Star), 4700 Highway 56, Owensboro, Kentucky 42301, filed in the above referenced docket, a prior notice request pursuant to sections 157.205, 157.208, 157.210, 157.211, and 157.216 of the Commission's regulations under the Natural Gas Act (NGA) and Southern Star's blanket certificate issued in Docket No. CP82-479-000, for authorization to construct, own, and operate a total of approximately 14.27 miles in seven non-contiguous 20- and 24-inch-diameter pipeline segments, and subsequently to abandon the equivalent existing segments of Line V in Oklahoma and Logan Counties, Oklahoma (Line V Replacement Project).
+The replacement is required due to the age and condition of the acetylene-welded pipe and to enable in-line assessments of the Line V pipeline, all as more fully set forth in the application which is on file with the Commission and open to public inspection.

 BILLING CODE 6717-01-P